An energy management success story

 There are still plenty of savings in the pipeline, as the combined EcoAct and Harvey Nichols teams continue to implement the measures already identified and discover more as a new energy management system, which collects and monitors half hourly energy data, is rolled out.
 This is not to mention the continued implementation of savings opportunities at the four additional sites where audits have been now been conducted.

-After 189 years, this project demonstrates how Harvey Nichols continues to adapt its business to respond to a changing climate.
+After 189 years, this energy management success story demonstrates how Harvey Nichols continues to adapt its business to respond to a changing climate.

 - A reduction in carbon emissions leading to reduced compliance costs.

 - A good news story to support Harvey Nichols’ environmental disclosures and internal communications.